Arsène Lupin: Other Sherlock Holmes references

 Sherlock Holmes, this time with his real name and accompanied by familiar characters such as Watson and Lestrade (all copyright protection having expired), also confronted Arsène Lupin in the 2008 PC 3D adventure game Sherlock Holmes Versus Arsène Lupin.
 In this game Holmes (and occasionally others) are attempting to stop Lupin from stealing five valuable British items.
 Lupin wants to steal the items in order to humble the "vanity" of England, but he also admires Holmes and thus challenges him to try to stop him.

 In a novella The Prisoner of the Tower, or A Short But Beautiful Journey of Three Wise Men by Boris Akunin published in 2008 in Russia as the conclusion of "Jade Rosary Beads" book, Sherlock Holmes and Erast Fandorin oppose Arsène Lupin on 31 December 1899.

 Due to longstanding copyright issues related to the character of Sherlock Holmes with the estate of Sir Arthur Conan Doyle, the name "Herlock Sholmes" was used for the character of the same name in the international release of the video game series The Great Ace Attorney Chronicles (2015–2021) in honour of Leblanc, with the characters of John and Iris Watson having their surnames changed to "Wilson".

 In the pastiche "Larsen Hupin dans les pas de Charles Kolms" (2021), the detective investigates at the same time as the gentleman thief.

 In the pastiche The Further Adventures of Sherlock Holmes – The Gentleman Burglar (2024), Holmes and Lupin team up to solve intricate riddles and journey across France and beyond to uncover the long-lost treasure of the House of Bourbon.

+Works

+While Leblanc authored many Lupin stories, there is no universally-defined 'canon' (as with Sherlock Holmes), in part because several of them were originally published as unrelated works, only retroactively including Lupin in later prints or collections.
+In addition, many of Lupin's later appearances tend to be cameos or other minimal roles, in stories that otherwise do not focus on him or his activities.